Auckland Harbour Bridge: Clip-ons (Nippon clip-ons)

-In May 2007, Transit proposed a bylaw change banning vehicles over 4.5 tonnes from the outside lane on each clip-on to reduce stress on the structure.
+In May 2007, Transit proposed a by-law change banning vehicles over 4.5 tonnes from the outside lane on each clip-on to reduce stress on the structure.
 This was changed in July 2007 to a bylaw banning vehicles of 13 tonnes or more, based on the high level of voluntary compliance during the previous months.

 In 2007, it was announced that NZ$45 million in maintenance work on the clip-ons was brought forward as part of good practice.
 In October 2007, a 2006 report from Beca Group surfaced in the press, noting that the clip-ons were at risk of catastrophic, immediate failure in circumstances such as a traffic jam trapping a large number of trucks.
 Transit noted that this situation was extremely unlikely, and measures already implemented would prevent it from occurring.
 In January 2008, it became known that even after the multimillion-dollar maintenance works, a full ban for trucks on all clip-on lanes might be required, or the working life could be reduced to only ten more years.

 In late 2009, it was announced that due to greater than expected complexity of the task and increasing material costs for the 920 tons of reinforcing material instead of the approximately half amount of that originally envisaged, clip-on maintenance costs had increased by a further NZ$41 million.
 NZTA noted that the clip-ons would not be able to be strengthened again after the current works were finished.
 However, after completion of the upgrade, the bridge would have a further life of between 20 and 40 years if truck restrictions were reintroduced in 10–20 years on the northbound clip-on.

-Traffic management
+Traffic

+Tidal flow

-A "tidal flow" system is in place, with the direction of the two centre lanes changed to provide an additional lane for peak-period traffic.
+A "tidal flow" (dynamic lanes) system is in place, with the direction of the two centre lanes changed to provide an additional lane for peak-period traffic.
 During the morning peak, five of the eight lanes are for southbound traffic; in the afternoon, five lanes are northbound.
 At other times, the lanes are split evenly, but peak traffic has become proportionately less – in 1991 there was often a higher than 3:1 difference in directional traffic; in 2006, this had dropped to around 1.6:1.
 The bridge has an estimated capacity of 180,000 vehicles per day, and in 2006 had an average volume of 168,754 vehicles per day (up from 122,000 in 1991).

 In March 1982, the Ministry of Transport and Auckland Harbour Bridge Authority conducted a week-long traffic blitz in an attempt to improve the standard of driving.
 Of the 600,000 vehicles which used the bridge over this period, 6,000 were stopped, with half of those receiving a ticket and the rest cautioned.
 A second blitz was held for 36 hours a few weeks later.

+For many years, lane directions were indicated by overhead signals.
+In the late 1980s, a number of fatal head-on accidents occurred when vehicles crossed lane markings into the path of oncoming traffic.